 The educational psychologists were introduced to monitor and analyse student behaviour and help staff ensure the correct procedures were in place to support all SEN pupils within the classroom so that every child is included.
 Furthermore, the method allows teachers at Frederick Bird to positively utilise time in the classroom for the benefit of all pupils.

-In another nasen Outstanding Schools Project example, Camberwell Park Primary seeks outside help from a physiotherapist who works with SEN children with special physiological needs, and helps train staff on how to best cater to these pupils.
+External help In another nasen Outstanding Schools Project example, Camberwell Park Primary seeks outside help from a physiotherapist who works with SEN children with special physiological needs, and helps train staff on how to best cater to these pupils.

 Even the most talented SENCO may sometimes feel unconfident when it comes to managing a certain student’s needs, particularly during the transitional phases.
 As such, seeking help externally and gaining recommendations from bodies outside of the school is recommended in order to provide the best possible SEN practice.
 Our job at nasen is to provide support for professionals looking to better their knowledge, confidence and understanding in relation to SEN provision.